NFiete/dire/usage.md

 dire\_cli is a pure cli tool.
 To search a word type dire\_cli \<WORD\>.
 It will be intelligent in the search like pressing 'a' in the gtk version.
 You can pass in the -g flag to search globbing, -d to search definition, and the -q flag to list possibilities.

+If you use the -c flag you can create a flashcard using the settings in config.py.
+The arguments are dire\_cli -c \<TERM\> \<SENTENCE\> \<CONTEXT\>, were term starts with the word you want to look up (it can be conjugated and there can be words following it like there is when using dire).

 # Glob searching